w3f/w3f-education/docs/Rust/section2/safe-math.md

 :::

-The following methods represent different ways one can handle numbers safely natively in Rust.
+The following methods represent different ways one can handle numbers safely natively in Rust, without fear of panic, unexpected wrapping, or other unexpected behavior.

 ### Checked Operations